Unforgettable Experience of Attending on Ven. Ñāṇavimala

 After World War I, he saw the wounded and destitute coming to his village looking for food.
 There was so much suffering.
 He told me of a person known to him saying that he had nothing to worry about as he was a wealthy owner of an insurance company.
 But after the war he lost everything and was on the road like everyone else.
-His teacher, whilst serving in the Army, went to help a wounded enemy soldier who asked for some water.
-While giving help, he was shot in his eye.
+His teacher, who was serving in the Army, went to help a wounded enemy soldier and was shot in the eye while bringing him water.
 He suffered a lot and was in agony with the pain.
 So the teacher asked him not to join the Army and even suggested his parents encourage him in his studies.

 He happened to come across the Bhagavad Gīta (a Hindu religious text) and this appealed to him as it encouraged compassion, similar to what he practiced on the farm toward animals.
 As a child he liked the Army uniform (probably because of past lives inclination).
 He also liked to be in the woods alone and he had migraine headaches from childhood.

 He once had a distant friendship with a girlfriend.
 When she intended to strengthen this friendship by introducing him to her parents, he explained that his inclination was to lead a spiritual life and he wished for her that she would meet a partner, which indeed happened later on.